leoguzi/projeto_10_trackit/README.md

 ## Technologies

-The following tools and frameworks were used in the construction of the project:<br>
+The following tools were used in the construction of the project:<br>

 <p>
 <img style='margin: 5px;' src='https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white'>